MichalBrylka/michalbrylka.github.io/content/posts/generic-math-matrix/index.md

 | Vector2_Long   | Long       | 10000 | 443.050 us | 2.1181 us | 1.8776 us |  1.03 |
 | Span_Long      | Long       | 10000 | 393.092 us | 2.3554 us | 1.9669 us |  0.91 |

 One can clearly see that memory-wise, they all behave the same - by not allocating anything.
 Types in benchmark were defined as structs.
-While it may not be best option for such data structures, it helps here by not obstructing out view with needless allocations).
+While it may not be best option for such data structures, it helps here by not obstructing our view with needless allocations).

-Double benchmarks is always ~2 times slower that Long ones but that has nothing to do with generic math itself - floating-point related operations are generally slower on CPU.
+Double benchmarks are always ~2 times slower than Long ones but that has nothing to do with generic math itself - floating-point related operations are generally slower on CPUs.

 What also can be observed is that difference in processing speed is negligible.
 Generic math is not adding much.
 In case we need to optimize, we can do so by employing pointer arithmetics or (better yet) - [Spans](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay).